gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the SCTP-DTLS PPID value 4242 used to exchange in-band key establishment messages for DTLS.
+Until the procedure has reached the PROTECTED state the only usage of DATA Chunks that is accepted is DATA Chunks with the SCTP-DTLS PPID value 4242 used to exchange in-band key establishment messages.
 Any other DATA chunk being received in a Protected association SHALL be silently discarded.

 If in-band DTLS handshake {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}
 is used to establish the security parameters for the DTLS Chunks, DTLS